astronomer/airflow-dbt-demo/README.md

 2. Download and run [Docker](https://docs.docker.com/docker-for-mac/install/)
 3. Clone this repository and `cd` into it.
 4. Run `astro dev start` to spin up a local Airflow environment and run the accompanying DAGs on your machine.
+5. **Run the `dbt_basic` DAG first** as this contains a `dbt seed` command that loads sample data into the database.
+You can then run the other two DAGs any time after without having to load the data again.

 ## dbt project setup